Are Targeted Data Poisoning Attacks as Effective as We Think?: Experiments

+A key claim of this paper is that average-case evaluations over random target samples obscure true worst-case attack effectiveness.
+We test this by using \CPA to stratify test samples and comparing attack success rates between the hardest and easiest targets.

 \textbf{Training from scratch:} For the from-scratch setting on ResNet-18/CIFAR-10, we perform clean training on $\Dcl$ with the prespecified $M$ and $N$ to identify the 50 target samples with the highest and lowest \CPA in each target class $y_t$.
 For each target sample, we perform the GM attack on all possible (9) poison classes $y_p$ for 8 randomly initialized model weights.
 We thus run $(50+50)\times 10 \times 9 \times 8 = 72000$ attack instances in total.
-We report the computation time for each attack instance in \Cref{app:compute}.
-We present our main results in \Cref{fig:main_cpa} and observe that \CPA is a reliable indicator of poisoning difficulty, where a higher \CPA suggests much lower ASR on average.
-We note that \Cref{fig:main_cpa}(a) demonstrates a discrepancy between different target classes, specifically, for classes cat and dog, the ASR differences are relatively small between high \CPA test samples and low \CPA ones.
-We argue that these classes are generally easier to poison as they are more difficult to classify, with 82.66\% (cat) and 85.73\% (dog) clean test accuracy, while that of all other classes is greater than 90\%.
-We present a visualization of \CPA for instances with high, medium, and low \CPA values in \Cref{fig:three_heat_maps}, demonstrating its effectiveness as an indicator of instance-level poisoning difficulty\footnote{We will release an open website enabling verification of \CPA for any target sample included in our paper.}.
+In \Cref{fig:main_cpa}, we observe that \CPA is a reliable indicator of poisoning difficulty, where higher \CPA consistently yields lower ASR.
+The gap is substantial: for target class ``plane'', the ASR drops to $47.28\%$ for high-\CPA samples versus $93.83\%$ for low-\CPA samples.
+This shows that average-case evaluations — which mix hard and easy targets — significantly overstate true worst-case attack effectiveness.
+We note that some classes are generally more vulnerable, consistent with their lower clean test accuracy (e.g., 82.66\% for cat and 85.73\% for dog).
+We present a visualization of \CPA for instances with high, medium, and low \CPA values in \Cref{fig:three_heat_maps}, illustrating the range of poisoning vulnerability across samples.